kartikeya-datta/my2-datta/README.md

 ### quotations of Scientists

-> Men love to wondefr and that is the seed of science *Ralph Waldo Emerson*
+> "Men love to wondefr and that is the seed of science"-*Ralph Waldo Emerson*

-> Simplicity is the ultimate sophistication *Leonardo Da Vinci*
+> "Simplicity is the ultimate sophistication"-*Leonardo Da Vinci*

-> Nothing in life is to be feared, it is only to be understood.
-Now is the time to understand more, so that we may fear less*Marie Curie*
+> "Nothing in life is to be feared, it is only to be understood.
+Now is the time to understand more, so that we may fear"-less*Marie Curie*

 ---